Wondering what amazing scenery you could see if traveling around Mallorca, Spain?

 During the Bronze Age, several settlements were established on the island.
 They are called Talayot for the talaiotic culture.

-Near Arta, Ses Paisses is one of the best-preserved example.
+Near Arta, Ses Paisses is one of the best-preserved examples (see more).
 Its main feature is the impressive protection wall and gate with giant rocks.

 It is difficult to imagine how they built it!